Doctors in the PCCC

 View Dr. Susan Martin's Profile

 Susan Martin received her undergraduate and medical degrees from the University of Louisville.
 She completed Pediatric Residency training at Saint Louis University, Pediatric Critical Care Fellowship training at the University of Louisville and Pediatric Cardiac Intensive Care Fellowship at the University of Rochester.
-Her academic interests lie in optimizing quality of acute renal care, and she is part of multidisciplinary medical center team aimed at researching management of patients with acute kidney injury.
+Her academic interests lie in optimizing quality of acute renal care, novel urinary renal biomarkers and extracorporeal renal support therapies.
+She is medical director of Acute Renal Care at Golisano Children’s Hospital and leads a multidisciplinary team spanning the entire medical center, university, to investigate the pathogenesis and systemic manifestations of kidney injury.
 She provides support for nursing-lead quality improvement initiatives such as PICU Liberation and the Developmental Care Team.

 Karen S. Powers, M.D.